Binoculars: Porro

 Porro prism binoculars are named after Ignazio Porro, who patented this image erecting system in 1854.
-The later refinement by Ernst Abbe and his cooperation with glass scientist Otto Schott and instrument maker Carl Zeiss resulted in 1894 in the commercial introduction of improved 'modern' Porro prism binoculars by the Carl Zeiss company.
+The later refinement by Ernst Abbe and his cooperation with glass scientist Otto Schott, who managed to produce a better type of Crown glass in 1888, and instrument maker Carl Zeiss resulted in 1894 in the commercial introduction of improved 'modern' Porro prism binoculars by the Carl Zeiss company.
 Binoculars of this type use a pair of Porro prisms in a Z-shaped configuration to erect the image.
 This results in wide binoculars, with objective lenses that are well separated and offset from the eyepieces, giving a better sensation of depth.
 Porro prism designs have the added benefit of folding the optical path so that the physical length of the binoculars is less than the focal length of the objective.
 Porro prism binoculars were made in such a way to erect an image in a relatively small space, thus binoculars using prisms started in this way.

 Porro prisms require typically within 10 arcminutes (1/6 of 1 degree) tolerances for alignment of their optical elements (collimation) at the factory.
 Sometimes Porro prisms binoculars need their prisms set to be re-aligned to bring them into collimation.
 Good-quality Porro prism design binoculars often feature about 1.5 mm deep grooves or notches ground across the width of the hypotenuse face center of the prisms, to eliminate image quality reducing abaxial non-image-forming reflections.
 Porro prism binoculars can offer good optical performance with relatively little manufacturing effort and as human eyes are ergonomically limited by their interpupillary distance the offset and separation of big (60+ mm wide) diameter objective lenses and the eyepieces becomes a practical advantage in a stereoscopic optical product.

 In the early 2020s, the commercial market share of Porro prism-type binoculars had become the second most numerous compared to other prism-type optical designs.